 This article describes

-If you have none of these relationships with the university, your account will be closed.
+If you have none of these relationships with the university, your account will be closed, and all data deleted.
 Please make arrangements ahead of time to advise friends and colleagues of an alternate email address, retrieve your personal correspondence, and direct any university records or business correspondence to the appropriate recipient.

 Currently, the Virginia Tech Gmail system runs IMAP (Internet Mail Access Protocol) for connections to the mail server.
 Since the messages are stored on the server, deleting messages from any synced clients or devices will also delete them from the server and from any other synced clients and devices.
 Email messages do not expire from the server.